 The key to success is to assess your behaviour on each stage and recognise where you are on 06 stages of personal change.

-Limitations of the 06 Stages of Personal Change Model
+Limitations of the 06 Stages of Behaviour Change Model

 Though the 06 Stages of Personal Change helps us understand change process and how change can be achieved.
 Yet there are common four limitations of this model.